-It is believed that this waterfall is about twice the size of Niagara Falls, located in North America.
+This waterfall is believed to be about twice the size of Niagara Falls, located in North America.
 Victoria Falls has been one of the significant tourist destinations in recent days.

 Due to the extensive rise in temperature, this natural wonder is under massive threat making the region hotter.
-Several findings have a consistency that there is variability in the water flow within the Victoria falls.
+Several findings consistently show variability in the water flow within the Victoria falls.

 It catches the urgent attention that this river has been threatened by alien species invasions such as Eichhornia crassipes and the Opuntia species.

 Encroachment of the woody species and the shrinking of the open grasslands have hampered the entire ecosystem since it harbors various flora and fauna representing the aquatic ecosystem.